Skills4EOSC-DSCurriculum/Pilot-Training-Ontologies/resources/syllabus.md

 ---
 # RDA learning materials metadata minimal set
-title: "The human readable name of the learning resource."
+title: "Introduction to ontologies"
 author:
-    - Name of entity(ies)
-    - authoring the resource
+    - Fernando Aguilar Gómez
 tags:
+    - ontologies
-    - Keywords
+    - linked data
-    - Tags
+    - knowledge graph
-    - Resource Description
+    - RDM

 abstract: "A brief synopsis about or description of the learning resource."
-primaryLanguage: "two letter code, Language in which the resource was originally published or made available."
+primaryLanguage: "en"
 versionDate: "YYYY-MM-DD Version date for the most recently published or broadcast resource."
 license: "https://creativecommons.org/licenses/by-sa/4.0/deed.en"
 urlToResource: "https://doi.org/10.5072/zenodo.1234567"
 resourceURLType: "URL"
-targetGroup: "Principle users(s) for which the resource was designed."
+targetGroup: "Everyone interested in Research Data Management (such as knowledge graphs, linked data, or related areas)"
 learningResourceType: "The predominant type or kind that characterizes the learning resource."
 learningOutcome:
     - Descriptions of what knowledge,
     - skills or
     - abilities
     - students should acquire on completion of the resource.
-accessCost: "Choice stating whether or not there is a fee for use of the resource (CV = Y/N/Maybe with recommendation that further explanation of “Maybe” goes in the Description field"
-expertiseLevel: "Target skill level in the topic being taught; example values include: beginner, intermediate, advanced"
+accessCost: "N"
+expertiseLevel: "beginner"
 # template is a reserved keyword related to publishing of the Git book itself and not part of the RDA metadata schema.
 Please leave it as is and don't edit it manually
 template: signposting.html
 # hide is a reserved keyword related to the layout of the landing page and not part of the RDA metadata schema.
 Please leave it as is and don't edit it manually